Tel Ira: Persian (Stratum V)

 The region is sparsely populated.
 The main centers are Beer Sheva and Arad.
 Tel Ira exist as a small settlement.

 Byzantine (Stratum II)

-In the Byzantine period, a large monastery was built here and its chapel was dedicated to St. Peter.
+In the Byzantine period, a large coenobitic monastery was built here and its chapel was dedicated to St. Peter.
+It was founded in the late fifth or early sixth century and covered an area of around 800 m2.
+The monastery was part of the nearby settlement but ceased to exist during the Muslim conquest in the mid-seventh century.

 Archaeology

 The site is about 2.5 hectares in area.
 Nine archaeological layers have been identified.
 The site was first surveyed by David Alon in the 1950s.
 Tel Ira was excavated by Itzhak Beit-Arieh and others from 1979 to 1987.